 The Company is a defendant in a lawsuit filed in the U.S. District Court for the District of New Jersey by several present and former Cablevision subscribers, purportedly on behalf of a class of iO video subscribers in New Jersey, Connecticut and New York.
 After three versions of the complaint were dismissed without prejudice by the District Court, plaintiffs filed their third amended complaint on August 22, 2011, alleging that the Company violated Section 1 of the Sherman Antitrust Act by allegedly tying the sale of interactive services offered as part of iO television packages to the rental and use of set-top boxes distributed by Cablevision, and violated Section 2 of the Sherman Antitrust Act by allegedly seeking to monopolize the distribution of Cablevision compatible set-top boxes.
 Plaintiffs seek unspecified treble monetary damages, attorney's fees, as well as injunctive and declaratory relief.
 On September 23, 2011, the Company filed a motion to dismiss the third amended complaint.
 On January 10, 2012, the District Court issued a decision dismissing with prejudice the Section 2 monopolization claim, but allowing the Section 1 tying claim and related state common law claims to proceed.
-Cablevision's answer to the third amended complaint was filed on February 13, 2012.
-On December 7, 2015, the parties entered into a settlement agreement, which is subject to approval by the Court.
-On December 11, 2015, plaintiffs filed a motion for preliminary approval of the settlement, conditional certification of the settlement class, and approval of a class notice distribution plan.
+Cablevision's answer to the third amended complaint filed a motion for preliminary approval of the settlement, conditional certification of the settlement class, and approval of a class notice distribution plan.
 On March 10, 2016 the Court granted preliminary approval of the settlement and approved the class notice distribution plan.